 I can’t believe it’s the 10th of September and I’m still able to take you all on another Garden Tour.
 Get your virtual walking shoes on and let’s do this.
+Perhaps, you’ll come away from this garden tour with some flower gardening ideas.
 I’m joining in today for Garden Bloggers Bloom Day hosted by May Dreams Gardens.

 Join me on the front porch and look to the east at the lovely window box my hubby built.
 As long as I keep it watered, pretty much daily, it’s keeps on looking good.
 My favorite flowers in the window box this year are the deep red verbena.

 Here’s another picture of the middle of the window box.
 This box is almost six feet long, so it’s difficult to get a straight on picture of the entire thing.
 The purple supertunia is a favorite too.